-New inflammation hormone link may pave way to study new drugs for Type 2 diabetesMay 15th, 2012 in Diabetes /
+New inflammation hormone link may pave way to study new drugs for Type 2 diabetesMay 15, 2012 in Medicine & Health / Diabetes

 A new link between obesity and type 2 diabetes found in mice could open the door to exploring new potential drug treatments for diabetes, University of Michigan Health System research has found.

 Drugs for type 2 diabetes commonly target insulin, which lowers blood glucose levels.
 But the U-M study suggests that glucagon a pancreas-produced hormone that has the opposite effect of insulin by raising blood glucose levels may also provide a powerful pathway to preventing and treating the increasingly prevalent disease.

 Findings of the study were published this week ahead of print in Nature Medicine.

 "Reducing sugar levels is the biggest goal for people with type 2 diabetes," says senior author Liangyou Rui, Ph.D., associate professor in the Department of Molecular and Integrative Physiology at the U-M Medical School.
 "We've mostly focused on controlling insulin production and action to treat diabetes but there has been very little study on the opposite hormone glucagon.